loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 == Kinds & types <kind_and_types>

 #ln is based on a variant of polarised linear logic @laurent2002etude.
 It is essentially Lafont's
-intuitionistic linear logic (ILL) @lafont1988linear, where $A lollipop B$ is replaced by $not A$.
+intuitionistic linear logic @lafont1988linear, where $A lollipop B$ is replaced by $not A$.
 Intuitively, we can think of $not A$ as $A -> bot$, or from a programmer's perspective: a function that takes $A$ as argument and terminates with no value, like in @cps.